kimvcp/ske_shop/README.md

 # SKE Shop

-SKE shop is an ordering system for a product shop which user can order the product and checkout to see the receipt.
+An ordering system for a product shop which user can order the product and checkout to see the receipt.
 Moreover, it provides a tax calculator which calculate differently depending on the location of the shop.

 ## How to use